jessonfoo/p001/week_1/4_Your_Own_Website/readme.md

 ## Learning Objectives
-1. Understand wireframing a website
+1. Wireframe a website
-2. Personalize your website
+2. Apply your knowledge by personalizing your website
-3. Learn about web design and user experience
+3. Illustrate your understanding of web design and user experience in your website
-4. Practice the process of building a website
+4. Describe and practice process of building a website

 ## Purpose